Remi-hub/Remi-hub/README.md

 - 🤔 My interests are Web stuff, integration with API's such as twitch or spotify.

-- 💼 I’m currently looking for job opportunities near Nantes or remote in python web dev.
+- 💼 I’m currently working at Ouivalo.

 - 📫 if you want to reach out, you can [email me](mailto:remi.krommenaker@gmail.com)